jacbraz/File-Checksum-OK-NOK/README.md

 result OK in green(match) or NOK in red (corrupted).

 Usage:

 Download filename

-then check it in one step
+then check it in one step:
 ```shell
 sha256Ex <filename> <checksum as published on web site>
 ```